 Refresh and improve the design aesthetics and the user interface (ergonomics, functionality, and safety) of a self-serve industrial bread slicer.
 Behind-the-counter operators desired to slice bread in a safe, professional way providing a better end-user experience to receive their freshly cut bread.

 DISHER conducted primary and secondary research and benchmarking within the US and European markets.
 People within the European market were already slicing their own bread driving the need to study the new design from a user perspective for US customers.

-Subject Matter Experts, Creative Leads, and Facilitators gathered with the customer for a day-long ideation session to define specific design challenges and requirements to best meet user needs.
-Ideas were discussed, ranked, and prioritized.
+Subject Matter Experts, Creative Leads, and Facilitators gathered with the customer for a day-long ideation session to review benchmarking, understand design challenges, and define requirements to meet or exceed user needs.
+Ideas were discussed, ranked, and vetted.

 DISHER designed and built rapid prototypes from foam core and sheet metal focusing on improved angles, height considerations, and safety features.
 Sketches and renderings were developed for the front cover, in-feed cover, out-feed, overall shape, and ease of operation.
 After final customer approvals, product renderings were translated into CAD and sent to the customer’s manufacturing sources to determine optimal tooling, materials, and piece-part costs.